3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 Using any mouse/keyboard and other USB devices on reguler usage of Android is perfectly fine, just pleas remove any USB devices on both Type-A connector before inserting micro USB cable for starting to use adb.

+TODO: We need to explain the reasons for this (CE boards with only a single USB controller cannot support OTG at the same time as normal host controller).
+This matters because Bubblegum-96 does have two USB controllers so on that board it can all be used at once.

 # Consumer edition boards

 ## Hikey